Free shipping over $200 | Aussie Made Dog Treats

 Dogs are a bit different from humans and don’t metabolize fat in the same way as us, so it’s actually really important that they get enough fat in their diet, and it’s pretty unlikely your pooch will ever suffer from clogged arteries or high cholesterol.
 But overweight dogs are an epidemic these days, and excess weight leads to so many other health problems.
 Carrying excess weight is especially hard on their joints, it’s hard on their heart, it shortens their life, and it’s usually due to feeding highly processed foods like kibble, which has a LOT of carbohydrates (even if it has a juicy steak on the label).

-If your dog doesn’t have a specific reason to eat low-fat treats, we recommend feeding a mix of our low fat treats and regular or higher fat treats, such as mackerel, croc, and roo tails (why are animal tails so fatty?!).
 To get the most nutritional bang for your buck, we also recommend that you feed a range of different proteins because different animals contain different nutrients, as well as different kinds of fats and fatty acids (even the low-fat ones), like omegas 3, 6 and 9.
 Including treats with fur will really be the icing on the cake of improving your dog’s diet with healthy, natural snacks.

 Have you got a question about our Low Fat Pet Treats or unsure which treats your pet would love the most?
 Comment below and we will get back to you